MMIX Route Servers

 neighbor 103.116.194.2 remote-as 9654

-command is necessary to avoid AS path validation issues when connecting with MMIX route servers.
+The command is necessary to avoid AS path validation issues when connecting with MMIX route servers.

 To configure the subscription for CDN services, enable the sending of communities and apply a route map for outbound announcements: